Brandon Johnson sworn in as Chicago mayor: ‘Our best and brightest days are ahead of us’

 He acknowledged many of the challenges ahead while also offering hope for better days.

-To underline the far reaches of the city’s violence, Johnson also connected what he said was the “same sorrow” from the 2021 fatal Chicago police shooting of 13-year-old Adam Toledo and the recent slaying of police Officer Areanah Preston after returning from a work shift.
+“Too many Chicagoans fear for their safety (when) they walk down the streets to get groceries or drive to the gas station. “...
+As we debate and discuss the solutions to these crises, I want to remind us that we have a real conversation.
+And that conversation is about the soul of Chicago.
+It’s alive.
+It’s alive and well in each and every one of us.”

-“She joined the Chicago Police Department for the very same reason that I ran to become the next mayor of the city of Chicago.”
+To underscore the far reaches of the city’s violence, Johnson sought to draw a connection between the 2021 fatal Chicago police shooting of 13-year-old Adam Toledo and the recent slaying of police Officer Areanah Preston after she returned from a work shift, saying their respective parents grieve for them the same way.

 “Thank you for sharing your extraordinary daughter with the city of Chicago,” he said to Preston’s family, to a standing ovation.